Koowon-Park/Reddit_comments/Neo4j Code.md

 WITH c.theme AS theme_id, a
 MATCH (t:Theme {id: theme_id})  // Match the Theme node by theme_id
 MERGE (t)-[:THEME_AUTHORS]->(a);
-// Create the relationship between Theme and Author
 ```

 ## Graph